-Patient-matched devices usually are customized using either medical imaging data or laser scans of individual the patient's anatomy to modify the geometry of the resulting device.
+Patient-matched devices are usually customized using either medical imaging data or laser scans of an individual patient's anatomy to modify the geometry of the resulting device.
 Patient-matched custom cutting guides and drill templates are non-implantable products that are widely used in the orthopaedic industry.
-These are disposable products, used by surgeons during arthroplasty procedures to aid the surgeon in positioning bone cuts, and are derived by the manufacturer from computed tomography or magnetic resonance imaging scans of the patient.
+These are disposable products, which are used by surgeons during arthroplasty procedures to aid the surgeon in positioning bone cuts and are derived by the manufacturer from computed tomography or magnetic resonance imaging scans of the patient.
 Their use can decrease surgical time, replace trays of reusable instruments, and are thought to reduce surgical errors during arthroplasty.
 However, opportunity for more widespread use of such customized surgical aids (particularly when provided by a medical device manufacturer), also will increase the opportunities for plaintiffs' attorneys to argue that the manufacturer is now an active participant in the surgical procedure, a role traditionally limited to the surgeon and his or her surgical team.
-This is another example of how the adoption of additive manufacturing technologies could conceivably impact the scope of legal exposure for product manufacturers.
+This is another example of how the adoption of additive manufacturers.